jm1021/sabre_springs_ward/_posts/2024-03-13-ministering.md

 ---

 ## Key Quarterly objectives
-We want to pick up our ministering, by performing requested item each quarter.
+We want to pick up our ministering, by performing these requested items each quarter.
 Both the minister and the receiving family should work together on the following these objectives.

 - 1st Quarter Emergency Contact, before Saturday, March 23rd.
 As an emergency exercise, we want to make sure our families have the correct contact information.
 If we find any issues we want to report those to our ward clerk or priesthood leader for correction.